 This has had a very earthquakey effect on my thinking.
-I realise – very radically – the truth of the Buddhist emphasis on avidja or false-seeing.
+I realise – very radically – the truth of the Buddhist emphasis on avidya or false-seeing.
 When we believe our thoughts then we don’t see the world.
 We see our thoughts.
 And there is no possibility for clear-seeing.
-And without clear-seeing no possibly of doing anything useful or compassionate.
+And without clear-seeing no possibility of doing anything useful or compassionate.

 I (and almost certainly you, too) live in a God realm

 Sometimes get lost in a maelstrom of thinking about how huge the suffering of the world is.
 And I get paralyzed.
 Every morning I recite my Boddhisattva Vow, “Suffering beings are innumerable, I vow to save them all”, and blank out because of the scale of the work is too daunting.
 But somehow, Rosling’s work has made me aware of two things.
 One, don’t get caught up in lazy thinking and use that as an excuse for not doing anything.
 And two, be deeply and profoundly aware of how insanely fortunate I am.

 If you’re reading this, then the fact of the matter is that you’re living in Level 4.
 The likelihood is, that like me, you are living at the extra-blessed extreme end of Level 4.
 You have a computer.
 And you’re using the Internet.
 You have the time and leisure to read blogs.